mngdi/temperature-converter/README.md

-# Cloen
+# Temperature Converter
-Clone using html, css and bootstrap 5
-Vulkar AUto player by Gideon Adegbite
+Temperature Converter using html, css and JavaScript Temperature Converter by Gideon Adegbite
-© Copyright 2023 Clone.
+© Copyright 2023.
 All rights reserved